larson-group/clubb_release/Readme.txt

 -----------------------------------------------------------------------

-After a long simulation has been performed, it is sometimes convenient to perform a new simulation that starts some time in the middle of the original simulation, rather than wasting time by starting again from the initial time.
+After a long simulation has been performed, it is sometimes convenient to perform a new simulation that starts some time at the middle or end of the original simulation, rather than wasting time by starting again from the initial time.
 The new simulation is then called a "restart" simulation.
+The restart simulation is initialized using data saved to disk by the original simulation at the restart time.

 1. Perform the original simulation of case <CASE NAME> and save the GrADS or netCDF output files in the <CLUBB BASE DIRECTORY>/output directory.